pedroassis/node-dependency/src/content/post/Classes.md

 If `PersonService` received the `Person` instance in the constructor we could provide any type of object to it.

-Node-Dependency solves this kind of porblem, you define your dependencies in the constructor and the framework will handle the instantiation process.
+Node-Dependency solves this kind of problem, you define your dependencies in the constructor and the framework will handle the instantiation process.